Albaax/pizzeria-web/README.md

 - VERCEL : https://github.com/Albaax/pizzeria-web.git

 <h4>Considerations:</h4>
-<ṕ>I'm thankful to Bonieky Lacerda for the adquired knowledge on this process.</p>
+<p>I'm thankful to Bonieky Lacerda for the adquired knowledge on this process.</p>
 <p>If you have any doubts or tips, please contact me.</p>